Is Metrc coming to your cannabis market?

 3 Steps To Metrc Success

 Here at Cultivera we have a three-part framework for getting your operation ready for Metrc traceability compliance.
-Each step helps licensed cannabis operators looking to stay compliant without sacrificing hours of extra time and labor.
+Each of these three steps to Metrc success helps licensed cannabis operators looking to stay compliant without sacrificing hours of extra time and labor.

 1) Take Compliance Seriously